tramanh06/tramanh06.github.io/_posts/2019-05-26-fullstack-dl.md

    Lastly, we write tests to prevent regression.
 Once all are good, we can roll out to production.

 Above are the 4 key stages of an ML pipelines.
 However, note that it is an iterative process.
-So maybe during the data collection phase, we realise that the data we wanted are too scarce or that it is hard to label the data.
+So maybe during the data collection phase, we realize that the data we wanted are too scarce or that it is hard to label the data.
 We may then go back to step 1 to re-scope the project.
-Or maybe during training phase, we realise the model is over-fitting and we need more data to represent the test set.
+Or maybe during training phase, we realize the model is over-fitting and we need more data to represent the test set.
 We then go back to step 2 to collect more data.

 Let this moving gif tell us the general iterative process of an ML pipeline.